devleaks/TouchPortal-X-Plane-UDP/README.md

 (Note: You cannot use or reference Touch Portal states or values in formula, only dataref values.
 So using, for example `${value:tp.plugin.xplaneudp.FCUHEADING}` in a formula is not permitted.)

+Finally, please recall that following the X-Plane UDP protocol, all dataref values returned by the simulator are `float` numbers.

+### Example

 For exemple, if the dataref `sim/cockpit2/gauges/actuators/barometer_setting_in_hg_pilot` gives the barometric pressure in inches of mercury,